Platform MCP Server

 Investigate and pivot from a suspicious IP or web property

-- Use your AI agent to look up details about the host or web property a system in your environment has connected to using input like
+- Use your AI agent to look up details about the host or web property a system in your environment has connected to using input like "what services are running on 1.1.1.1?"

 - If the asset appears unremarkable in its current state, instruct your agent to investigate the asset's history in a time frame that interests you.